ehteshamkhaja/jenkins-eks-springboot-app/README.md

 # jenkins-eks-springboot-app
 This repo is to deploy springboot application onto EKS using Jenkins

+Please refer to the blog for reference :  https://myselfehtesham.hashnode.dev/deploying-application-using-jenkins-on-eks-elastic-kubernetes-service

 1. First, Configure the Jenkins Server by creating an ec2-instance with the below details:

 **Instance_type** : t2.medium